 FVS-6000 Vibrational Circular Dichroism Spectrometer

-The FVS-6000 vibrational circular dichroism spectrometer measures both conventional IR absorption and VCD, and provides easy measurement of fingerprint VCD spectra, It also has several unique features such as a measurement range extension option of 4000-750 cm-1.
+The FVS-6000 vibrational circular dichroism spectrometer measures both IR absorption and VCD, and provides accurate and highly sensitive measurement of the fingerprint region.
+It also has several unique features such as a wide measurement range option of 4000-750 cm-1.

 Since the CD signals in the infrared region are typically one or more orders of magnitude lower than ECD signals in the UV-Visible region, high sensitivity and stability are especially important for a VCD spectrometer.

-Spectra Manager™ software offers quick and easy VCD data acquisition and analysis.
-Theoretically calculated VCD intensities from commercially available calculation software can be plotted as simulated spectra to be compared with the experimental data for further tertiary structure analysis of molecules.
+Spectra Manager™ Suite provides the user with a simple intrument instrument interface with tools to ensure smooth VCD data acquisition and analysis.
+Theoretically calculated VCD intensities from ab initio calculation software can be plotted as simulated spectra to be compared with the experimental data for further tertiary structure analysis of molecules.

 Wide Spectral Range

-The FVS-6000 offers spectral measurement across a wide spectral range from 3200-850 cm-1 as standard.
+The FVS-6000 uses a high sensitivity MCT detector optimized for VCD measurement across a wide spectral range from 3,200-850 cm-1.
 Optional detectors and filters can be added to extend the range to 4000-750 cm-1, for measurement of OH and NH bands.
-Detectors can be easily exchanged without the need for manual alignment, and optical filters can be switched by a PC-controlled 6-position filter wheel.
+Detectors can be easily exchanged without the need for manual alignment, and optical filters on a 6-position wheel can be switched automatically.